Mum & Baby Yoga in St Neots

-- You want to get back to exercise and rebuild your fitness
+• You want to gently return to exercise and rebuild your strength

-- You have aches from looking after a baby
+• You have aches from feeding, carrying or looking after your baby

-- You want to bond with your baby
+• You want to bond with your baby in a calm, relaxed way

-- You want to meet other new mums
+• You’d love to meet other new mums and feel less alone

 My postnatal journey